Eiffel Tower in Paris

 Zoom to find accommodation options in Albi.

-#7: Chaos of Montpellier-le-Vieux, Milau, Midi-Pyrénées
+#7: Chaos of Montpellier-le-Vieux, Millau, Midi-Pyrénées

-What is Special about Chaos of Montpellier- le-Vieux as a Place to Visit in France?
+What is Special about Chaos of Montpellier-le-Vieux?

-The Chaos is nature’s art gallery–a maze of canyons bristling with tortured limestone formations.
+The Chaos is nature’s art gallery, a maze of canyons bristling with tortured limestone formations.
 You’ll find over 30 natural works of art, the result of centuries of erosion, with fanciful names such as The Great Sphinx, L’Arc de Triomphe, The Crocodile, The Cathedral, and the Chair of the Devil.

 Getting to Chaos of Montpellier-le-Vieux